About this Recipe

 6 cups pre-cooked rice (about 3 cups uncooked)

 ***OPTIONAL: 1lb of ground meat(of your choice)

 1 tetra pack(946 ml) tomato sauce or Hunts tomato soup(4 cups)

 Optional*** 500gram Farmers sausage rings (baked on top at the end instead of meat filling)

 1. The day before place a head of cabbage into the freezer.

 2. On the day you cook the cabbage rolls, you will preheat oven to 350 degrees F. But, not until all the cabbage rolls are rolled and ready.
 The process of actually making cabbage rolls takes some time to do.
 Have ready a roasting pan large enough for the amount of cabbage rolls you are making or you can do it in two smaller roasting pans.

 3. To start, cook the rice.
 Follow the directions on the rice package but it is generally two cups water for each one cup of rice.
 We use a rice cooker.
 If you are doing in a pot, measure the rice and the water into a medium size pot.
 Bring to a boil, uncovered.
 Once it boils, reduce to a simmer and cover for 15-20 minutes until cooked.
 Shut off and set aside when ready.

 4. Meanwhile chop and saute the diced onions in butter over medium high heat until they are golden brown.
-Once they are brown, spoon into the cooked rice and stir to combine.
+OPTIONAL** If you are cooking with ground meat you can cook it now with the onions.
+Once the onions are brown and meat is cooked (if using), spoon into the cooked rice and stir to combine.
 Stir in the salt.
 The filling is now ready for rolling into the cabbage leaves.
 Do a taste test and add seasonings if desired.